 09 of 09

-You can use scraps of foam core board, or other building materials, to make detailed panel backdrops for photographing miniatures.
-Here foam core has been cut to have openings which hold dollhouse scale windows, then painted with a mix of grey toned acrylic paints.
+You can use scraps of the foam core board, or other building materials, to make detailed panel backdrops for photographing miniatures.
+Here foam core has been cut to have openings which hold dollhouse scale windows, then painted with a mix of grey-toned acrylic paints.
 You can see the background photograph set behind the window in the window opening that has been left open.